-We’ve had a number of questions regarding cross ties being missing from orders.
+We’ve had several questions regarding cross ties being missing from orders.

 We are sorry for any confusion this has caused and are happy to help you with any other installation questions you may have.

-Cross ties, also known as collar ties, are a horizontal bar in a structure which ties the left and right side together.
+Crossties, also known as collar ties, are a horizontal bar in a structure that ties the left and right sides together.

 They are usually 3’ to 4’ down from the peak.